Joeboy/pixperiments/pitracker/README.rst

 Things to do:
 -------------
- * Buffering would probably help eliminate the unpleasant crackling.
  * Under linux, the pwm seems to be driven from a much faster clock ('plla') than the one I'm using, which would allow for much better quality audio.
 I can't work out how to make it work with plla though.